 Hourly Management Fee

 (1) Monitoring – All activities authorized by permit require continuous, on-site supervision by the National Park Service to assure full compliance with all conditions of the permit.
 A minimum of 2 hours monitoring ($100) is applied to the cost of every permit upon issuance.
 The scope and complexity of the activity will determine the level and type of supervision.
 Fees include travel time for employees involved between activity location(s) and employee duty station(s).
+Academic river trip monitoring is funded through the reservation system.

 (2) Interviews- All interviews of park personnel will be assessed at the hourly rate.
 This will not apply to pre-approved filming or photographing of NPS staff members performing their regularly scheduled work activities.